-A student at GCA will be placed on academic probation for any of the following reasons:
+A student will be placed on academic probation for any of the following reasons:

-- 1. If the student receives the grade of "F" in one or more courses for a nine-week grading period. - 2.
-If the student receives the grade of "D" in two or more courses for a nine-week grading period. - 3.
-If the student fails Bible class for the semester or the year.
+- 1. The student receives the grade of "F" in one or more courses for a nine-week grading period. - 2.
+The student receives the grade of "D" in two or more courses for a nine-week grading period. - 3.
+The student fails Bible class for the semester or the year.